github/training-kit/paths/git-trouble/fc-scenarios.md

   ## [Just Make it Go Away! - Breaking Things With Git](../git-trouble/breaking-things-with-git)

 That innovative fix was **supposed** to fix everything!
-Instead your project is a garbage fire and you just want everything to go back to how it was.
-Have no fear, we can make that happen.
+Instead, your project is a garbage fire, and you just want everything to go back to how it was.
+Have no fear; we can make that happen and `git` you back on track.

   ## We Love Feedback :heart: